Santhosh Prathap

-Santhosh Prathap is an Indian actor working in the Tamil film industry, his feature film debut was in the lead role Kathai Thiraikathai Vasanam Iyakkam (2014).
+Santhosh Prathap is an Indian actor working in the Tamil film industry.
+His feature film debut was in the lead role Kathai Thiraikathai Vasanam Iyakkam (2014).
 In 2022, he participated in the popular cooking show Cooku with Comali (season 3) as a contestant in Vijay television.

 Career

-Santhosh made his acting debut with Kathai Thiraikathai Vasanam Iyakkam (2014) directed by R. Parthiepan.
+Santhosh made his acting debut with Kathai Thiraikathai Vasanam Iyakkam (2014) directed by R. Parthiban.
 Portraying a struggling director who wants to make a mark in cinema, the film released to positive reviews.
 After a brief sabbatical, he made his comeback with Dhayam (2017), a thriller which was set completely in a single room.
 He was first seen in a negative role in Mr. Chandramouli.
-In 2020, he acted Oh My Kadavule opposite to Vani Bhojan.